1. Fundamental freedoms and rights

 7. Prohibition of violence

-- The death penalty against women shall be annulled and torture, offensive and degrading treatment of women shall be prohibited.
+- The death penalty has no place in the future of Iran and as such, the death penalty against women shall be annulled.
+Torture, offensive and degrading treatment of women shall be prohibited.

 - Rape shall be considered a crime wherever it occurs.

 - Various forms of violence against women, acts of intimidation or forcible deprivation of their freedoms shall be considered crimes.

 - Sex trade is prohibited.

 - Trafficking of women and forcing them into prostitution is a crime and those responsible shall be criminally prosecuted.

 - Anyone committing sexual crimes against children shall be prosecuted.

 - Any form of sexual exploitation of women under any pretext shall be prohibited and all customs, laws and regulations which allow the parents, guardian or a third party related to a girl or woman to give away the latter to another party for sexual pleasure or exploitation under the pretext of marriage or anything else shall be annulled.

 - The mullahs’ Sharia laws shall not have a place in the laws of the future Iran.